How to fight your way into a woman’s heart.06 Oct 2013, Posted by Aria's Blog in

 At the same gym where James and I bounced off each other there was a lovely instructor called Gary.
 He was gentle and softly spoken during class but an astonishing master of destruction when he fought in the ring.
 A real force to be reckoned with.
 Anyway, somehow I ended up holding a bag for him to hit in training one day and it still stands out for me as one of the most sexy interactions ever (not that I let on to him at the time).
 To feel the impact of his power was incredible.
 It was so exhilarating.
 I feel self-conscious now as I write it because it sounds a bit unhealthy to be turned on by such a violent expression.
 But I didn’t feel any violence in it.
 I just felt the raw and potent power of a man in full flight.
 And that was what was so sexy to me.
 To be in such close contact with that potent force was breathtaking.
 I felt so alive with it.

 Perhaps the passion I’m expressing here is more enthusiastic than many women might feel in the same situation but I feel confident that there is a deep craving in most of us to witness and feel more of the true depth of power in men.
 I’m sure I’m not alone in my hunger for it.
-I’m a very tactile, physical person so these physical demonstrations of men’s power evoke a particularly strong response in me.
-But of course there are many, many different beautiful, tender, honest, vulnerable and revealing ways to express power as well.
-This physical display is one piece of what can be part of a many and varied expression of a complex whole.
-I seek it wherever I can and I love to find others who respond to being drawn out.
+Of course there are many, many different beautiful, tender, honest, vulnerable and revealing ways to express power, but I’m a very tactile, physical person so these physical demonstrations of men’s power evoke a particularly strong response in me.
+This physical display is certainly a potent element in what can be part of a many and varied expression of a complex whole.
+I seek it out wherever I can and I love to find others who respond to being drawn out.